Vincent-Talen/SNP-Severity-Calculator/README.md

 ```

 ### / testdata
-This directory contains two protein family's protein sequences and one of the genes from the families as their coding DNA sequence.
+This directory contains a protein family's protein sequences and one of the genes from the family as coding DNA sequence.
-These can be used to test the functionality of the script and are used as defaults when no family and sequence is given by the user.
+The protein family can be used to test the functionality of the script and are used as defaults when no family and sequence is given by the user.

 ## Installation
 This script was created in, and for, Python 3.10, backwards compatibility is not guaranteed!